Nikon Scan software, installation and settings (english)

 File Saving: File format = JPEG ( or TIF ), Compression level = High Quality.

 Advanced Color: Auto contrast calculations (% excluded), the same as black and white point in Vuescan, should be set to 0.2 or 0.1

 2. Choose “Positive” or “Kodachrome” left in drop down menu in preview window

 3. Choose “View” in the topmenu, “Toolpalette 1”, to view the options in toolpalette.

 Choose “Enable digital ICE” ( removes dust ).

-If colors are changed choose “Enable post processing” “Digital ROC” = 2 or 5.
+If colors are changed choose “Enable post processing” = on “Digital ROC” = 2 or 5.
 Do not use this for slides with good color.

-Choose “Digital GEM” = 0 if you do not want digital GEM ( reduce film grain ).
+Choose “Digital GEM” = 0 ( do not reduce film grain ).